Wandering Paris With No Specific PurposeBudget rooms at Booking.com

 A nearby side street leads to another small petrol station.

-A nearby school was for young boys only.
+A nearby school was originally for young boys only.
 Now it is more égalitariste.

 Like all French schools, its healthy menu is posted.